-Actions speaks louder than words.
+Actions speak louder than words.
 A phrase almost older than time itself, and one that certainly rings true for Shin Samurai Jazz.
 I mean, the game is 40% action, 50% platforming, and 10% story/dialogue.
 Just like in the good old days!
 Who needs a bunch of chatty NPC’s anyway, when you’re able to (almost) fly like an eagle, slicing bad guys left and right with crazy air juggles?
 Exactly.

 That’s not to say it’s completely void of plot though, as based on my brief time with the demo, I’d say this particular town is bloody cursed.
 Regular thugs?
 Not a problem.
 Demons that spew fireballs?
 Complication.
 Both at the same time, with a huge fella thrown in for good measure?
 Oh crap.
 Hope you know how to use that fancy sword of yours, because it’s the only thing keeping you safe from, well, you know… the bony dude with a scythe.
 Well, that and infinite continues.